INSTRUCTIONS FOR AUTHORS

 1. MANUSCRIPTS

-Original articles, review articles, reports and short communications will be accepted for publication.
+Original articles, review articles, technical reports and short communications will be accepted for publication.
 All papers submitted will be refereed on acceptability for the journal.
 The original manuscript can be submitted in a pdf as an e-mail attachment to:

 Editorial Board of the Journal of Human-Environment System